UNM School of Medicine - PrEP and Other Admissions Programs

 The PrEP curriculum provides additional academic and cognitive skills to help prepare students for success in medical school.
 Students have the opportunity to learn from several UNM SOM faculty and receive close mentoring which is paramount to the program.

-The program includes workshops and skills sessions surrounding adult learning theory, a standardized approach to test performance and self-evaluation, metacognitive skills and utilizing advanced biochemistry curriculum as an architecture for a basic science foundation.
+The program includes workshops and skills sessions surrounding adult learning theory, standardized approach to test performance and self-evaluation, metacognitive skills, clinical service learning, clinical mentorship, introduction to clinical skills, and utilizing advanced biochemistry curriculum as an architecture for a basic science foundation.

-Upon successful completion of all required components of the PrEP program, students will matriculate into UNM School of Medicine, to continue their journey toward becoming a physician and leader for the future.
+Upon successful completion of all required components and final approval from the UNM School of Medicine admissions committee the PrEP program students will matriculate into UNM School of Medicine, to continue their journey toward becoming a physician and leader for the future.

 For additional information, please refer to the Premedical Enrichment Program website or contact the HSC Office for Diversity at 505-272-2728 and our email HSC-Diversity@salud.unm.edu.